 - Identify steps to reduce risks associated with substances

 - Connect with students in recovery from substance use

 - Learn about campus and community resources.

-The E-Check Up to Go for Alcohol is a brief and anonymous online program that provides personalized information and feedback regarding your alcohol use, risk patterns, and how your drinking might affect your health, relationships, academics and life goals.
+Take a self-guided look at your drinking with the E-Check Up to Go for Alcohol, a brief and anonymous online program that provides personalized information on your alcohol use, risk patterns, and how your drinking might affect your health, relationships, academics and life goals.
 It provides helpful resources at UWM and in the community.
-If you would like to talk about your results with someone, contact firstname.lastname@example.org.
+If you would like to talk about your results with someone, contact email@example.com.